EcoForecast/TeamGOATS/README.md

   in the table "total" within get_data.R

 -Google Trends:
   -Data updated daily and stored in "zika_trends"" within
    get_googletrends_data.R
+  -NOTE: Did not end up using this data

 CRON SETTINGS
-All updates emailed to zikaforecast@gmail.com
+-All updates emailed to zikaforecast@gmail.com

 ######################
 ORDER OF R SCRIPTS